 My friend and I geared up for another 12 hour tour day in St. Petersburg.
 Between you and I, my head was still swimming from so much history the three days prior.
-It was really an overload visiting such historically rich cities as Berlin, Tallinn, and 2 days of St. Petersburg, Russia, back-to-back.
+It was an overload visiting the historically rich cities as Berlin, Tallinn, and 2 days of St. Petersburg, Russia, back-to-back.
 Our guide picked us up, wearing the same clothes as yesterday, still smelling of body odor.
 Needless to say we rode with the windows down.

 St. Petersburg is the second largest city in Russia; home to six million people.

 St. Petersburg became a city under the Romanov Rule.
 It served as the capital of Russia from 1712-1918, until it was moved to Moscow.
 St. Petersburg is a melting pot of old Russian traditions and chic European styles, inspired by the European city of Amsterdam.
 St. Petersburg is one of the world’s most beautiful cities and houses some of the top art museums.
 It offers an overdose of history, expensive castles, exquisite art, stunning cathedrals, and modern shopping & clubs.

 Much to our surprise, our first stop was the St. Petersburg’s underground metro, home to some of the most elegant subway stations in the world.
 The metro was designed to be “palaces to the people” and the expensive building materials are not only lovely to look at, but were in perfectly mint condition; a far cry from all public transportation I have seen in the states.
 Its walls are lined with artwork and gold mosaics.
 Statues were hidden amid the marble columns.
 We took a short subway ride from the Pushkinskaya station, located 186 feet deep into the earth, to the Zvenigorodskaya station.
 It cost 25 rubles to ride the metro.
 A whopping three million passengers use the metro daily.